Design, Build & Test Rocket Engines with This Revolutionary Simulator

 True-to-Life Rocket Engine Simulation Software

-Meco has been validated against real-life engine operational data and matches them to within a few percent, hence you can be assured Meco gives you realistic performance numbers.
+Meco has been validated against real-life engine operational data and matches it within a few percentage points.
+Hence, be assured that Meco will give you realistic performance numbers.

-- Change your design in order to get desired pressure, temperature and flow rate readings.
+- Change your design to get the desired pressure, temperature, and flow rate readings.

-- Tweak combustion properties which change correspondingly with oxidizer-fuel ratio and pressure.
+- Tweak combustion properties, which vary with oxidizer-to-fuel ratio and pressure.

 - Test performance at different atmospheric Pressures.